Skip to contents

 format

 Optional format specification ("sqlite" or "json").
-If NULL, auto-detected from file extension.
+If NULL, auto-detected from file extension (for file paths) or defaults to "sqlite" for DBI connections.

 thresholds